 \section{Optic and electric apparatus}

-For the MOKE measurements, we used an all-fiber loop-less Sagnac interferometer.
+For MOKE measurements, we used an all-fiber loop-less Sagnac interferometer.
 The basic concept of our interferometer is the same as those reported in Refs.~\cite{Xia2006.PhysRevLett.97.167002, Xia2006.ApplPhysLett.89.062508}.
-The light source is a low-coherent superluminescent diode (SLD) (Thorlabs, SLD1550P-A1 and SLD1550P-A40).
-The center wavelength of emitted light is 1550~nm, corresponding to 0.8-eV photon energy.
-The overall light intensity from the interferometer was measured using an InGaAs photodetector (Newport, 1811-FC).
-The main difference from Refs.~\cite{Xia2006.PhysRevLett.97.167002, Xia2006.ApplPhysLett.89.062508} is that we replaced free-space optical parts with PM-fiber based optical instruments such as a variable waveplate with a polarizer and a 45$^\circ$ principle-axis splice (Phoenix, PWP-02-15-PM-2-1) and a phase modulator (iXblue Photonics, MPX-LN-0.1).
-This all-fiber setup has advantages that they are easy to build and they are quite stable against mechanical vibrations etc. Also, the fiber-based phase modulators operate in a much wider frequency range than those of free-space phase modulators.
+The light source is a low-coherence superluminescent diode (SLD) (Thorlabs, SLD1550P-A1 and SLD1550P-A40).
+The emitted light has a center wavelength of 1550~nm, corresponding to 0.8-eV photon energy.
+The overall light intensity of the interferometer was measured using an InGaAs photodetector (Newport, 1811-FC).
+The main difference with respect to Refs.~\cite{Xia2006.PhysRevLett.97.167002, Xia2006.ApplPhysLett.89.062508} is that we replaced free-space optical parts with PM-fiber-based optical instruments, such as a variable waveplate with a polarizer and a 45$^\circ$ principal-axis splice (Phoenix, PWP-02-15-PM-2-1) and a phase modulator (iXblue Photonics, MPX-LN-0.1).
+This all-fiber setup has the advantage of being easy to build and highly stable against mechanical vibrations, etc. In addition, fiber-based phase modulators operate in a much wider frequency range than free-space phase modulators.